Stable cohomology of $Aut(F_n)$ with bivariant twisted coefficients: Introduction

-on cohomology groups.
-The coefficients $K_{p,q}(n)$ are examples of so called ``polynomial coefficients'', so it follows from more general results by Randal-Williams and Wahl \cite[Theorem G]{WahlRW} that the map (\ref{eq:Kpq-stabilization}) is an isomorphism for $n$ sufficiently large in comparison to $*$, $p$ and $q$.
+The coefficients $K^{p,q}_\bZ(n)$ are examples of so called \textit{coefficients of finite degree}, so it follows from results of Randal-Williams and Wahl \cite[Theorem G]{WahlRW} that the map \eqref{eq:Kpq-stabilization} is an isomorphism for $n$ sufficiently large in comparison to $*$, $p$ and $q$.
+We define the \textit{stable} cohomology as the limit